 It can improve back and neck pain, tackle repetitive strain injuries, benefits as stress relief, lessens migraines and headaches, detoxify, and increase blood flow as well as assisting with injury repair.

 From the moment you arrive you’ll be treated with respect, courtesy, professionalism and your dignity will be assured.

 You’ll be requested to wear loose fitting clothing such as shorts and a T shirt or sports vest depending on the reason for your visit, so please bare this in mind.

-If your GP or a Healthcare Professional has referred you for treatment you’ll need to bring a referral letter with you to your appointment, a copy of which will then be kept in your file.
+*Important: If your GP or a Healthcare Professional has referred you for treatment you’ll need to bring a referral letter with you to your appointment, a copy of which will then be kept on file.*

-Prior to any treatment, your medical history and any possible contraindications will need to be recorded.
+Prior to any treatment, your medical history and any possible contraindications will need to be recorded for your safety.